raspberrypilearning/fl-programming-robotics/week-2/fl-progrobot-w2-step07.md

 If the output of the **Echo** pin is **5V**, you need to reduce the output voltage to a **maximum of 3.3V**.

-The resistors used to split the voltage in this example are 330 Ohm and 620 Ohm.
+For the purposes of this example, I'm going to use a 330 Ohm resistor and a 620 Ohm resistor.
 You can use different resistors to these but you must ensure that the voltage across the larger resistor has been reduced to 3.3V or just below, using the previous voltage divider algorithm.

 The first thing to do is to solder the pair of resistors together, and then add female jumper leads to each end of the pair.
 This part might be easier with two people.

 ![Image of two resistors soldered together with one female jumper lead soldered to the other end of each resistor - taken from project "See like a bat"](https://projects-static.raspberrypi.org/projects/see-like-a-bat/88c95cc4c253c700132e4c26f23373c277241549/en/images/joined_resistors.jpg)

 Next, add a third female jumper lead to the join between the two resistors.

 ![Image of the third female jumper lead soldered to the join between the two resistors - also taken from the project site](https://projects-static.raspberrypi.org/projects/see-like-a-bat/88c95cc4c253c700132e4c26f23373c277241549/en/images/t_join.jpg)